 As mentioned in chapter 4, internal forces are either generated from fixed (static) lists, or from dynamics lists.
 The latter concern non-bonded interactions between any pair of particles.
 When calculating the non-bonded forces, it is convenient to have all particles in a rectangular box.
 As shown in Fig. 3.1, it is possible to transform a triclinic box into a rectangular box.
 The output coordinates are always in a rectangular box, even when a dodecahedron or triclinic box was used for the simulation.
-Equations (3.1) ensure that we can reset particles in a rectangular box by first shifting them with box vector c, then with b and finally with a.
-Equations (3.3) ensure that we can find the 14 nearest triclinic images within a linear combination which does not involve multiples of box vectors.
+Equation 3.1 ensures that we can reset particles in a rectangular box by first shifting them with box vector c, then with b and finally with a.
+Equations 3.3, 3.4 and 3.5 ensure that we can find the 14 nearest triclinic images within a linear combination which does not involve multiples of box vectors.